Ada Ciganlija: Footbridges

 The original project of Ada Mol also envisioned a footbridge (pasarela), which would directly connect the mall with the pedestrian section of the Radnička Street.
 The footbridge hasn't been constructed, but the investor, who estimated the cost of the short pedestrian bridge to €1 million, promised it will be built by the end of 2019.
 Construction of the footbridge began in May 2020.
 It is not going to only connect the mall with the bus stop across the Paštrovićeva Street, as originally planned, but will continue from there across the Radnička Street, reaching the entrance area of Ada Ciganlija.
 Deadline was set for September 2020.
 The project was described as "not really complicated", yet the deadline was first moved to 1 December 2020, and then to 15 March 2021, before being moved to 30 April 2021.

 Though construction works were effectivelly completed in May 2021, it remained closed, and the opening was moved to March 2022, then prolonged to August, late September, November 2022, and then to January 2023, as all necessary permits still weren't issued, and the city still had to officially take over the ownership of the footbridge.
-After 30 months of delays, the footbridge was opened for pedestrians on 13 February 2023, without ceremony, without official takeover by the city, and without any of the three elevators working.
+After 30 months of delays, the footbridge was opened for pedestrians on 13 February 2023, without ceremony, official takeover by the city, functional connection to the mall itself, and without any of the three elevators working.

 The residents petitioned for the footbridge on another location in 2012, a bit further from the present Ada Mol.
 City began some procedures in 2019.
 In June 2020, construction was announced.
 The footbridge will directly connect the neighborhood of Čukarička Padina with hypermarket Tempo Centar, and further with Ada Ciganlija, over the 8-lane Obrenovac Road.
 Deadline is set for June 2021.
 In April 2022 the deadline was moved to July, and then to the autumn of 2022.
 The steel footbridge will be 40.5 m long, and roofed.
 Construction began in late September 2022, and while majority of works were finished by November, as of February 2023 the bridge was still not in use.
+It was opened for pedestrian traffic on 25 May 2023.